jamalmazrui/AccessICT/ReadMe.md

 by Jamal Mazrui

 This is a curated collection of free documents that provide guidance on accessible information and communication technology (ICT) and related topics.
+The documents are in .docx, .epub, or .pdf format.
+For better accessibility, conversions to HTML are also included (files with the same name except for a .htm extension).

 Over 100 documents are included on the following topics:

 - Android apps
 - disability etiquette